 In order to avoid that fate, Labour must conquer the rightwing of the party and go beyond their manifesto to campaign for and implement a Marxist minimum program.
 The minimum programme is both the maximum the working class can achieve under capitalism and the minimum terms a workers’ party sets for forming a government.
 If implemented it would begin the transformation and destruction of the capitalist state and the beginning of a worker’s state.
 The minimum program would include demands such as extending popular control over all aspects of society by introducing radical forms of democracy, abolishing the monarchy, the House of Lords and MI5/MI6, disestablishing the Church of England, a reduction of work hours, massive investment in council house construction, an end to state secrets, and the nationalization of power, water, transportation, the pharmaceutical industry, and the banks.

 This would constitute a direct confrontation with capital and would be impossible without the support of millions of workers.
 Labour would need to campaign on a minimum program, and a victory in the polls would signal mass support for these radical policies.

 It is a zero sum game.
 Labour can fight against capital or capitulate to it.
-Without a minimum program, without a majority of workers behind them, without introducing radical new forms of democracy and transforming the capitalist state into a workers state, Corbyn will be relegated to managing capitalism rather than transcending it.
+Without a minimum program, without building working class institutions of power, without introducing radical new forms of democracy and transforming the capitalist state into a workers state, Corbyn will be relegated to managing capitalism rather than transcending it.